 It's easy to justify messiness by saying you're just not an organized person, or don't have time to clean up.
 However, clutter in your physical surroundings can lead to increased metal stress.

 Stress-inducing clutter isn't just piles of mail and dirty laundry.
-If your decor has evolved so that every surface is crowded with tchotchkes, your eye won't have a place to rest.
-Especially in the bedroom, try minimizing your decor to a few impactful pieces.
+If every surface of your home is crowded with tchotchkes, your eye won't have a place to rest.
+In the bedroom, try minimizing your decor and incorporating soft, muted colors like sage and teal.